 Becky and April

 Welcoming an assistance dog into her home was both a rewarding and challenging thought for Becky Jackett.
-Becky, who has muscular dystrophy, reveals why being connected to Assistance Dogs for Achieving Independence (ADAI) is so life changing; “Having a service dog gives me motivation and purpose throughout the day when my family is working or in school.
+Becky, who has muscular dystrophy, reveals why being connected to Assistance Dogs is so life changing; “Having a service dog gives me motivation and purpose throughout the day when my family is working or in school.
 In public, I feel more sure of myself."
 Before applying, she embraced the responsibility of what was to come, and understood the impact a service dog would have on her life.

 In summer 2017, the dream of welcoming a canine companion into her life became a reality.
 Becky and her family opened their door and heart to April, a yellow Labrador retriever.
 April assists with picking up dropped items, opening doors, and pushing access buttons.
 For Becky, the physical support was just the beginning.